peterldowns/peterdowns.com/md/ask-for-help.md

+Title: Ask For Help
+Author: Peter Downs
-Monday, February 6th, 2012
+Date: Monday, February 6th, 2012

-# If you need some help, ask for it.
+# Ask For Help

 If it hasn't happened to you already, there will come a point in your life where you could use some help.
 I'm certain of this -- but if you have never needed help in your life, and expect not to in the future, then do not continue reading this post.
 Clearly you are more than human.